Main Street Vehicles: Disneyland Park (Paris)

-The Horse-Drawn Streetcars and Main Street Vehicles attractions in Disneyland Park (Paris) opened with the park on April 12, 1992, and are located in the Main Street, USA section.
+The Horse-Drawn Streetcars and Main Street Vehicles attractions in Disneyland Park (Paris) opened with the park on April 12, 1992, and are located in the Main Street, U.S.A. section.
 Horse-Drawn Streetcars is a separately billed attraction from Main Street Vehicles.
 Each vehicle transports guests on one-way trips between the Town Square at the park's entrance and the Central Plaza at the park's center.

 Vehicle types in service as of 2024: